marcanalella/quantitative-trading-with-python/step3/README.md

 Moving Averages

-a.
-Simple Moving Average
+1. Simple Moving Average
-b.
-Cumulative Moving Average
+2. Cumulative Moving Average
-c.
-Exponential Moving Average
+3. Exponential Moving Average

 Volatility Calculation
 In finance, a moving average (MA) is a stock indicator that is commonly used to analyze stock prices by creating a series of averages of different subsets of the full data set.
 The reason for calculating the moving average of a stock is to help smooth out the price data by creating a constantly updated average price.
 Generally, types of moving averages include simple, cumulative or weighted forms.